ossobv/xpaste/README.rst

 The pasting of text happens through "faked" keypress events.
 And as you can see from the example, it works.

-**NOTE: xpaste does not work on Wayland because it disallows applications to meddle with other applications.
-However, you can start both applications under the Xwayland compatibility layer, e.g. from:** ``WAYLAND_DISPLAY= gnome-terminal``
+**NOTE: xpaste now works with Wayland as well: it uses /dev/uinput to attach a virtual keyboard.**

 COPYRIGHT
 ---------

-Copyright (C) 2016,2018,2020  Walter Doekes, OSSO B.V.
+Copyright (C) 2016,2018,2020,2022  Walter Doekes, OSSO B.V.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by